Undergraduate: University of Texas at Austin, 1997

 What did you enjoy most about medical school?

 Medical school was the most fun I have ever had, far more than college.
-I could work a few weeks as a pediatrician, a few weeks as an emergency room doctor, as a surgeon, a neurologist, or an ophthalmologist.
+I could work a few weeks as a pediatrician, a few weeks as an emergency room doctor, a surgeon, a neurologist, or an ophthalmologist.
 These experiences helped me decide the type of physician I wanted to become.
-Some students learned they loved kids and became pediatricians; some realized they did not like working directly with people and became pathologists and radiologists.
+Some students learned they loved kids and became pediatricians, some realized they did not like working directly with people and became pathologists and radiologists.
 Not everyone likes touching people, and they may prefer to work alone, but medicine needs those physicians, too.
-I loved technology and lasers and the ability to save someone’s vision, so I chose ophthalmology (eye surgery).
+I loved technology and lasers and the ability to save someone’s vision, so I chose ophthalmology (specifically eye surgery).

 What surprised you the most about medical school?

 That I would be allowed to assist in many interesting surgeries and procedures while still a student.
-I was able to help perform many surgeries, manage complicated patients in the ICU, and even deliver babies in the Ob/Gyn rotation.
+I was able to help perform many surgeries, manage complicated patients in the ICU, and even deliver babies in the OB/GYN rotation.

 Why did you choose your specialty?

 I wanted to become both an expert and a leader in a medical specialty.
 I knew I wanted to concentrate on a single organ because that would allow me to master that topic.
 I considered cardiology, neurology, radiology, and ophthalmology.
 I was also attracted to pediatrics, so I enrolled in pediatric cardiology, pediatric neurology and radiology, and pediatric ophthalmology rotations.
-My favorite rotations were the pediatric neurology and pediatric ophthalmology.
+My favorite rotations were pediatric neurology and pediatric ophthalmology.

 I chose ophthalmology because it allowed me to choose work in subspecialties such as pediatric eye surgeries, laser surgeries, telemedicine, retina, neuro-ophthalmology, glaucoma, ocular pathology, and many more.
 In essence, ophthalmology offered a pathway to become highly specialized and the option to perform surgery.
 Another factor was that as a group, ophthalmologists were the happiest and most satisfied group of physicians that I met in medical school.

-If you had the opportunity to talk to a potential medical student, what would you tell him/her, off the top of your head?
+If you had the opportunity to talk to a potential medical student, what would you tell them, off the top of your head?

-I'm reminded of a famous quote, "If you believe you can do it, you are right.
+I'm reminded of a famous quote: "If you believe you can do it, you are right.
 If you believe you cannot do it, you are also right."
-You should also always have a 5-year plan—at least in your head.
+You should also always have a 5-year plan — at least in your head.
 Find several mentors to help you, including older students and professors.
 The easiest way to find professors to be your mentor is to offer to help them with their research projects.
-You cannot achieve your goals alone, you will need help, and sometimes the kindness and generosity of strangers.
+You cannot achieve your goals alone: you will need help, and sometimes the kindness and generosity of strangers.